March 13, 2023 Musicology No Comments

 As for “Seed Of God,” Angelslang has a website and you can hear “Seed Of God” there.
 It sounds a lot like “So Sorry” and “Living In A Ghost Town.”
 Again, it’s not that these works don’t sound anything alike.
 There are observable similarities, but are musical elements that are original to “So Sorry,” or “Seed Of God” found substantially in “Ghost?”
 The answer to that question is, no. Not one.
 There is nothing — no sequences of notes, lyrics, chords — nothing.
 Every single vaguely similar element or quality is musicologically insignificant.
 It’s not that the Angelslang songs aren’t original.
 They are.
 But not every aspect is.
 Countless songs have this sort of minor blues groove as their underpining.
 First thing that popped it my head is Tough Enough by the Fabulous Thunderbirds from 1986.

 Did you know you can jump on IMDB for lists of top videos by year?
 This came out in 1986.
-Fabulous Thunderbirds did Wrap It Up that year too, even that is similar in some respects.
-The number one on the list, Sledgehammer, another minor groove.
-Addicted To Love is number three, that too.
-But further down the list are two Rolling Stones songs, One Hit To The Body, another minor groove, and this one.
+Fabulous Thunderbirds did Wrap It Up that year too, and even that is similar in some respects.
+The number one on the list, Sledgehammer is still another minor groove.
+Addicted To Love is number three, that too is a minor groove.
+But further down the list are two Rolling Stones songs, One Hit To The Body, another minor groove, and this one, Harlem Shuffle.
+Sue them all I suppose.

 I mean, this is just what the Rolling Stones sound like a lot of the time.